 This pane consists of two sections: a folder pane and a shortcuts pane.
 The shortcuts pane may be hidden or revealed simply by moving the vertical divider to or from the extreme left.

 This displays a list of sub folders contained in the active folder, or a tree that includes all folders in the file system.

 A context menu can be displayed by clicking the right mouse button on the folder pane or pressing the menu key while the folder pane has the focus

-This is a list of shortcuts (bookmarks) to commonly used folders or images.
+This is a list of shortcuts (bookmarks) to commonly used folders, images and collections.
 A context menu will appear by right clicking on an item, or pressing the menu key when the item has the focus.